Marahmusleh/reading-note/class-03.md

 Every box has three available properties that can be adjusted to control its appearance:

--Border
-Every box has a border (even if it is not visible or is specified to be 0 pixels wide).
-The border separates the edge of one box from another.

--Margin
- sit outside the edge
-of the border.
-You can set the width of a margin to create a gap between the borders of two adjacent boxes.

--Padding
- is the space between
-the border of a box and any
-content contained within it.
-Adding padding can increase the readability of its contents

-## “Decisions and Loops”
+## Decisions and Loops

 -The for Loop
-The for loop lets JavaScript executes the statements repeatedly until it meets a certain condition.
+It lets JavaScript executes the statements repeatedly until it meets a certain condition.
 The syntax is:

 for (initial expression; condition expression; loop expression) { Statements}

 -The While Loop
 The while statement allows us to control the number of times a procedure is performed.
 It is important to make that the repetition is not endless.
 The algorithm is illustrated in example 8.3.
 The program will produce a pop-up dialog box 8 times prompting the user to enter the marks 8 times, then it will add up the marks and show the average mark.